 Board Policy No. 3115

-If the district has identified more than ten unaccompanied youth, meaning youth not in the physical custody of a parent or guardian and including youth living on their own in any of the homeless situations described in the McKinney-Vento Homeless Education Act, the principal of each middle and high school building will establish a point of contact for such youth.
+The principal of each elementary, middle and high school building will establish a point of contact for such youth.
 The point of contact is responsible for identifying homeless and unaccompanied youth and connecting them with the district’s homeless student liaison.
 The district’s homeless student liaison is responsible for training the building points of contact.

 Best interest determination

 Once the enrollment decision is made, the school will immediately enroll the student pursuant to district policies.
-However, enrollment may not be denied or delayed due to the lack of any document normally required for enrollment, including academic records, medical records, proof of residency, mailing address or other documentation or denied or delayed due to missed application deadlines or fees, fines or absences at a previous school
+However, enrollment may not be denied or delayed due to the lack of any document normally required for enrollment, including academic records, medical records, proof of residency, mailing address or other documentation.
+Additionally, enrollmentmay not be denied or delayed due to missed application deadlines, fees, fines, or absences at a previous school.

 If the student does not have immediate access to immunization records, the student will be admitted under personal exception.
 Students and families should be encouraged to obtain current immunization records or immunizations as soon as possible, and the district liaison is directed to assist.
 Records from the student’s previous school will be requested from the previous school pursuant to district policies.
 Emergency contact information is required at the time of enrollment consistent with district policies, including compliance with the state’s Address Confidentiality Program when necessary.
 However, emergency contact information cannot be demanded in a form or manner that creates a barrier to enrollment and/or attendance at school.

-Homeless students are entitled to transportation to their school or origin or the school where they are to be enrolled.
-If the school of origin is in a different district, or a homeless student is living in another district but will attend his or her school of origin in this district, the districts will coordinate the transportation services necessary for the student, or will divide the costs equally.
+Students experiencing homelessness are entitled to transportation to their school or origin or the school where they are to be enrolled.
+If the school of origin is in a different district, or a student experiencing homelessness is living in another district but will attend his or her school of origin in this district, the districts will coordinate the transportation services necessary for the student, or will divide the costs equally.

-The district’s liaison for homeless students and their families shall coordinate with local social service agencies that provide services to homeless children and youths and their families; other school districts on issue of transportation and records transfers; and state and local housing agencies responsible for comprehensive housing affordability strategies.
-This coordination includes providing public notice of the educational rights of homeless students where such children receive services under the McKinney-Vento Act, such as in schools, family shelters and other locations where homeless families/youth are likely to see them.
+The district’s liaison for students experiencing homelessness and their families shall coordinate with local social service agencies that provide services to students experiencing homelessness and youths and their families; other school districts on issue of transportation and records transfers; and state and local housing agencies responsible for comprehensive housing affordability strategies.
+This coordination includes providing public notice of the educational rights of students experiencing homelessness where such children receive services under the McKinney-Vento Act, such as in schools, family shelters and other locations where homeless families/youth are likely to see them.
 The notice must be disseminated in a manner and form that parents, guardians and unaccompanied youth receiving such services can understand, including, if necessary and to the extent feasible, in their native language.
 The district’s liaison will participate in professional development and other technical assistance activities, as determined by the state-level (OSPI) coordinator for homeless children and youth programs.
-The district liaison will also review and recommend amendments to district policies that may act as barriers to the enrollment of homeless students
+The district liaison will also review and recommend amendments to district policies that may act as barriers to the enrollment of students experiencing homelessness.

 - Strongly encourage district staff, including substitute and regular bus drivers to annually review the video posted on the OSPI website on identification of student homelessness;